nis6/Reader-s-Attic/Final-doc.md

 ### ERRORS & Questions

+- Why can't I use just a variable to toggle the navmenu
+  - React components will only re-render when there are changes to props or state
 - Changed the <Switch> to <Router> error resolved.
 - we can avoid error by avoiding type="module" for parcel.
 - A font error bcz of extra '